List of Free Online Geology Courses

 Online Geology Courses for Credit

-- Minerals Overview - Lessons discuss the environmental and economic impacts of mineral extraction and consumption.
+- Mineral Types, Properties and Uses - Lessons discuss the environmental and economic impacts of mineral extraction and consumption.
 Mineral properties and chemical classifications are also covered.

 - Rock Deformation and Mountain Building - Instructors outline the terminology associated with mountain building, the stages of rock deformation and the causes of geological folds and faults.